dfinity/portal/docs/developer-docs/integrations/multi-chain/cketh-faq.md

 4. You can now use ckETH natively on the Internet Computer.
 5. You can convert ckETH back to ETH any time by requesting the ckETH canister smart contract with the ETH amount and Ethereum address to which you want to send the ETH.

-For more detailed information, you might want to check out the [DFINITY forum post](https://forum.dfinity.org/t/cketh-a-canister-issued-ether-twin-token-on-the-ic/22819) mentioned in the extracts.
+For more detailed information, you might want to check out the [DFINITY forum post](https://forum.dfinity.org/t/ckETH-a-canister-issued-ether-twin-token-on-the-ic/22819) mentioned in the extracts.

-## How does CKETH ensure the security of the funds it handles?
+## How does ckETH ensure the security of the funds it handles?

 ckETH, the digital twin of Ether (ETH) on the Internet Computer (ICP), ensures the security of the funds it handles in several ways:

 1. **No Need for Bridges**: ckETH uses a feature called HTTPS Outcalls that enables ICP canister smart contracts to call API requests directly.
-This bypasses attack vectors by directly calling Ethereum RPCs, eliminating the need for potentially insecure bridges. [source](https://medium.com/dfinity/a-data-driven-exploration-of-cketh-the-digital-twin-of-ether-on-the-internet-computer-36b762be72e7#b197)
+This bypasses attack vectors by directly calling Ethereum RPCs, eliminating the need for potentially insecure bridges. [source](https://medium.com/dfinity/a-data-driven-exploration-of-ckETH-the-digital-twin-of-ether-on-the-internet-computer-36b762be72e7#b197)

 2. **Managing an Ethereum Wallet Directly in an ICP Canister Smart Contract**: ICP canister smart contracts can create and manage an Ethereum wallet address using threshold ECDSA.
-This means that the ICP ckETH minter canister smart contract can generate an address that holds ETH and signs transactions, adding an extra layer of security. [source](https://medium.com/dfinity/a-data-driven-exploration-of-cketh-the-digital-twin-of-ether-on-the-internet-computer-36b762be72e7#b197)
+This means that the ICP ckETH minter canister smart contract can generate an address that holds ETH and signs transactions, adding an extra layer of security. [source](https://medium.com/dfinity/a-data-driven-exploration-of-ckETH-the-digital-twin-of-ether-on-the-internet-computer-36b762be72e7#b197)

 3. **NNS DAO Governance**: The development of ckETH includes measures to guarantee long-term maintenance and provide more security to ETH through NNS DAO governance.
 This ensures that the management and development of ckETH are in the hands of a decentralized community, reducing the risk of malicious actions by a single party. [source](https://medium.com/dfinity/global-r-d-may-2023-edition-d96859039ca6#a28d)